desktopofsamuel/portfolio-v1/src/blogs/2018-09-07 Building Gatsby With Mutliple Post Type/index.md

 Let's copy everything from `blog-post.js` and paste it in Project Post.
 This will ensure everything works accordingly.
 However, you will only need to rename the GraphQL query name, since all GraphQL query need to have unique name.
 I changed from "BlogPostByPath" to "ProjectPostByPath".
 We can come back and edit it later.

 ##4.
 Edit Gatsby-Node.js
-**Being a static site generator, Gatsby-Node.js handles how the site create each page from React into HTML.** Personally speaking, it is a rather confusing part of the whole process.
+**Being a static site generator, Gatsby-Node.js handles how your site is generated.** Personally speaking, it is a rather confusing part of the whole Gatsby development process.

 CreatePages should be in the file already.
 `exports.createPages = ({boundActionCreators, graphql}) => {